onuragmaji/jigsaw-unintended-bias-in-toxicity-classification/README.md

-Toxicity classification by minimizeing unintended bias
+Toxicity classification by minimizing unintended bias
 -------------------------------------------------------

 In this Blog I will try to explain a Toxicity polarity problem solution implementation for text i.e. basically a text based binary classification machine learning problem for which I will try to implement some classical and deep learning models.